-This recipe was inspired by an incredibly lovely and vigourous Sitka Spruce tree that lives in a woodland area near my neighborhood.
+This recipe was inspired by an incredibly lovely and vigorous Sitka Spruce tree that lives in a woodland area near my neighbourhood.
 Standing out amongst the other conifers, her bluish-white branches positively sparkle on dreary rainy days.
-At first I was sure she was a Blue or White Spruce, but on closer look, I now think she is our native Sitka as her needles are flattened, not 4-sided (more on this later).
-Spruce is probably best known for it’s citrusy lime-green spring tips, often made into beer and jellies.
+At first, I was sure she was a Blue or White Spruce, but on closer look, I now think she is our native Sitka as her needles are flattened, not 4-sided (more on this later).
+Spruce is probably best known for its citrusy lime-green spring tips, often made into beer and jellies.
 While the mature needles are less often used in cooking (more resinous and bitter) this beauty’s needles were just so plump and succulent – I was sure they would be delectable.

 And I was right.
 Her needles had a flavour so delicious, I ended up blending them straight up into a creamy glazed icing – raw.
 Lemony and orangey, with a resiny evergreen zing and no detectable bitter (at least to me!) this Spruce Glaze is the perfect compliment for both buttery shortbread and rich dark chocolate cookies.